h2oai/wave/website/docs/browser-testing.md

 #### Step 2: Set up Cypress

-Using your terminal, go to your Q installation's `test` directory and install Cypress
+Using your terminal, go to your Wave installation's `test` directory and install Cypress

 ```
 $ cd path/to/q